Babb, Montana: Geography

-Babb is located in northwestern Glacier County in the valley of the St. Mary River at an elevation of 4524 ft above sea level and at latitude 48.8603 north, longitude 113.4358 west.
+Babb is located in northwestern Glacier County in the valley of the St. Mary River.
 U.S. Route 89 passes through the community, leading north 10 mi to the Canadian border at Piegan and south 9 mi to St. Mary.
 Many Glacier Road leads west from Babb 5 mi to the border of Glacier National Park at the east end of Lake Sherburne and continues west 7 mi to the Many Glacier Hotel.

 According to the U.S. Census Bureau, the Babb CDP has a total area of 24.8 sqkm, of which 24.6 sqkm is land and 0.2 sqkm, or 0.78%, is water.